Anthony Ashley-Cooper, 10th Earl of Shaftesbury: Conservation and philanthropy

-Shaftesbury received honours and awards for his conservationist work.
+Lord Shaftesbury received honours and awards for his conservationist work.
 He planted more than a million trees on his 9000 acre estate at Wimborne St Giles, Dorset.
-His generosity extended to the family's property in Ulster.
 In 1992, he was the joint winner of the Royal Forestry Society's National Duke of Cornwall Award for Forestry and Conservation, presented by Charles, Prince of Wales.
 He also served as president of the Hawk and Owl Trust and as vice president of Sir David Attenborough's British Butterfly Conservation Society.
 According to Philip Rymer, manager of the Shaftesbury Estates, the 10th Earl of Shaftesbury had also put quite a bit of energy into trying to save an endangered species of bat.

 Shaftesbury served as president of the Shaftesbury Society, which the 7th Earl of Shaftesbury had founded as Ragged Schools in 1840.
 The charity provides free education, as well as food, clothing, lodging and other home missionary services for those too poor to pay.
-In 2007, the Shaftesbury Society was merged with John Grooms Crippleage, reorganising under the new name of Livability.
+In 2007, the Shaftesbury Society was merged with John Groom's Crippleage, reorganising under the new name of Livability.

-The benevolence of the 10th Earl of Shaftesbury also extended to the ownership and use of Lough Neagh, which is the largest freshwater lake in the British Isles and ranks among the 40 largest lakes in Europe.
-Five of the six counties of Northern Ireland have shores on the lough (only County Fermanagh does not), and its area is split among them.
-The lake is the source of 40 per cent of Northern Ireland's drinking water.
-While this ownership could feasibly increase the financial outlook of the family estate, at Shaftesbury's insistence, water continues to be extracted from the lough at no charge to either the citizens or civic government of Northern Ireland.
+Shaftesbury owned Lough Neagh in Northern Ireland, which is the source of 40 per cent of Northern Ireland's drinking water.
+He continued to allow water to be extracted from the lough at no charge.